 6-8 basil leaves

 Aleppo pepper flakes

 Drizzle balsamic and olive oil on one side of each piece of toast.
-On one piece of toast, lay out the mozzarella slices as a layer.
+On one piece of toast, place the mozzarella slices in a layer.
 Top with the tomatoes.
 Finish with a layer of basil leaves.
-Sprinkle with salt, pepper and pepper flakes.
+Sprinkle with salt, pepper, and pepper flakes.
 Top with the other piece of toast dressing side down.